-Unsafe prompts pose threats to LLMs from mainly two aspects.
+Unsafe/Jailbreak\footnote{We use unsafe and jailbreak interchangeably in this paper.} prompts pose threats to LLMs from mainly two aspects.
 On one hand, unsafe prompts can be leveraged for LLM misuse.
-Despite the safety alignment of LLMs~\citep{bai2022training,kasirzadeh2022conversation}, LLMs can still be prompted to output harmful content~\citep{perez2022ignore,askell2021general,ganguli2022red,bai2022training}.
-There are various types of attacks, including jailbreak attacks~\citep{xie2023defending,liu2023jailbreaking,shen2023anything} and prompt injection attacks~\citep{liu2023prompt, greshake2023not, iqbal2023llm,yi2023benchmarking}, which can break the alignment of LLMs and facilitate misuse.
-Therefore, detecting unsafe prompts can serve as a first line of defense to prevent such misuse for LLM, which can be incorporated into different online ChatBot and LLM-integrated applications~\citep{mialon2023augmented,schick2023toolformer,shen2023hugginggpt}.
+Despite the safety alignment of LLMs~\cite{ouyang2022training,bai2022training}, LLMs can still be prompted to output harmful content~\cite{zou2023universal,xie2023defending,liu2023jailbreaking}.
+Therefore, detecting unsafe prompts can serve as a first line of defense to prevent such misuse for LLM, which can be incorporated into different online ChatBot and LLM-integrated applications.

-On the other hand, recent studies~\citep{qi2023fine,yi2024opensource} demonstrate that malicious finetuning can significantly compromise the safety alignment when exposed to even a small number of unsafe prompts.
-However, existing online finetuning services fail to effectively detect such unsafe prompts, consequently leaving them vulnerable~\citep{qi2023fine}.
+On the other hand, recent studies~\cite{qi2023fine,yi2024opensource} demonstrate that malicious finetuning can significantly compromise the safety alignment when exposed to even a small number of unsafe prompts with compliance responses.
+However, existing online finetuning services fail to effectively detect such unsafe prompts, consequently leaving them vulnerable~\cite{qi2023fine}.
 As a result, the detection of unsafe prompts can be integrated into these finetuning services to screen out potentially harmful training data provided by users, thereby safeguarding LLMs against malicious finetuning.